143 Maverick Street, Rockland, Maine 04841 207-542-3556

 The Youth Ballet is Rockland School of Ballet's program for dedicated and

-committed dancers ages thirteen and up.
+committed dancers ages sixteen and up.
 Students meet for ballet class multiple times

 each week, which allows them to excel in their formal ballet training.
 As students progress,

 more frequent trainings and more time commitments are required.
 The Youth Ballet Program

 becomes increasingly more focused for students who are serious dancers and have the

 time to dedicate to their training.
 Regular attendance is mandatory to remain in the program

 and to assure safe development and healthy progress.

 The core of Youth Ballet Program is devoted to classical ballet with pre-pointe and pointe training deemed as appropriate.
 Conditioning is included in each level to prepare for more advanced work.

 Youth Ballet (Ages 16 and up):

 This class is designed for the more advanced and serious student with previous years of ballet training, although currently, beginner students will be admitted to this class as necessary.
 In this class we will focus on technique, physical strength, flexibility, and alignment.
 Additionally, an emphasis is put on artistry, musicality and personal growth.
 At this level the class includes conditioning exercises for flexibility and strength, a complete barre warm up, center adagio, petit allegro, grand allegro, across the floor combinations and jumping combinations.